Consensys/tessera/README.md

 network synchronization.

 - When a node starts up, it will reach out to every other node to share/receive the public keys hosted.
-The heartbeat is send every two seconds for resynchronization.
+The heartbeat is sent every two seconds for resynchronization.
 Each node will maintain the same public key registry after synchronization and can start sending messages to any known public key.